A Skellam Regression Model for Quantifying Positional Value in Soccer: eLPAR and Market Value

 \subsection{Replacement Player and Expected League Points Added}

-The notion of replacement player was popularized by Keith Woolner \cite{woolner2002understanding} who developed the Value Over Replacement Player (VORP) metric for baseball.
+The notion of replacement player was popularized by (\cite{woolner2002understanding}) who developed the Value Over Replacement Player (VORP) metric for baseball.
 The high level idea is that player talent comes at different levels.
 For instance, there are superstar players, average players and subpar player talent.
 These different levels come in different proportions within the pool of players, with superstars being a scarcity, while subpar players (what Woolner termed replacement players) being a commodity.
-This essentially means that a team needs to spend a lot of money if it wants to acquire a superstar, while technically a replacement player comes for free.
-Since a replacement player can be thought of as a {\em free} player, a good way to evaluate (and consequently estimate a market value for) a player is to estimate the (expected) contribution in wins, points etc. that he/she offers above a replacement player.
-One of the main contributions of Woolner's work is to show that average players have value \cite{vorp}!
+This essentially means that a team needs to spend a lot of money if it wants to acquire a superstar, while \todo{a replacement player can be acquired for much cheaper (e.g., minimum salary).
+Since a replacement player can be thought of as a {\em minimum salary} player}, a good way to evaluate (and consequently estimate a market value for) a player is to estimate the (expected) contribution in wins, points etc. that he/she offers above a replacement player.
+One of the main contributions of Woolner's work is to show that average players have value (\cite{vorp}).
 Hence, if we were to use the average player as our reference for evaluating talent, we would fail to recognize the value of average playing time.
-Nevertheless, replacement level, even though it is important for assigning economic value to a player, it is a less concrete mathematical concept.
-There are several ways that have been used to estimate the replacement level.
-For example, one can sort players (of a specific position) in decreasing order of their contract value and obtain as replacement level the talent at the bottom 20th percentile \cite{winston2012mathletics}.
-What we use for our study is a {\em rule-of-thumb} suggested from Woolner \cite{vorp2}.
-In particular, the replacement level is set at the 80\% of the positional average rating.
-While the different approaches might provide slightly different values for a replacement player, they will not affect the relative importance of the various positions identified by the model.
-In our case the replacement levels for all lines are very close to each other and around a rating of 56.
-So the question now becomes how are we going to estimate the expected league points added above replacement ($\method$) given the model from Section \ref{sec:skellam_reg} and the replacements levels of each line.
+Nevertheless, replacement level, even though it is important for assigning economic value to a player, it is a less concrete mathematical concept. \todo{(\cite{vorp2}) through his analysis identified that the replacement level has a rating approximately 80\% of the positional average player rating for most of the positions.
+Given that this result is tied to baseball, we are taking a different approach in defining replacement level.
+In particular, according to the abstract definition provided above, a replacement level player is one that can be acquired at minimal cost.
+Therefore, a direct way of defining replacement level is by sorting the contract values of the players in each position, and taking the average rating of the bottom 10th percentile.
+This is essentially saying that the replacement level for each position is defined by the {\em cheapest} players that one can acquire in that position.
+Using the contract values from the EPL 2015-16 season, the replacement levels for the various positions were: 68.3 (goalkeeper), 64.4 (defense), 64.5 (middlefield) and 67.5 (attack). } So the question now becomes how are we going to estimate the expected league points added above replacement ($\method$) given the model from Section \ref{sec:skellam_reg} and the replacements levels of each line.
 First let us define $\method$ more concretely: